Singulink/Singulink.UI/README.md

 [![Chat on Discord](https://img.shields.io/discord/906246067773923490)](https://discord.gg/EkQhJFsBu6)

-**UI Toolkit** is a complete solution for building modern and maintainable user interfaces with complex deep-linked navigation in XAML-based applications.
-It places a strong emphasis on separation of concerns and full testability of view models.
-We are confident that you will not want to use anything else once you try it out!
+**UI Toolkit** provides a variety of complimentary MVVM and XAML-based components that help streamline complex UI development scenarios.
 It is currently focused on WinUI and Uno-based applications but some components are UI framework-agnostic.
-Details of each component are provided below.
+Details of each component are provided below:

 | Library | Status | Package |
 | --- | --- | --- |